Ask a COVID-19 Question

 - Are health screening procedures in place at airports and other ports of entry?
 YES

 - Is a curfew in place?
 No

 - Are there restrictions on intercity or interstate travel?
 No. However, travel within Germany is strongly discouraged, and no overnight hotel stay for tourists will be allowed.

 - Are U.S. citizens required to quarantine?
 YES

-- If you are subject to a quarantine requirement, you must register with the local health authority for the place you will be staying.
+- If you are subject to a quarantine requirement and have not submitted the digital registration on entry, you must register with the local health authority for the place you will be staying.
 You can look up the local health authority by German zip code (Postleitzahl or PLZ) here.

 - You can find the most up-to-date information on COVID testing in Germany through the German Ministry of Health.